SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 ## Description

 A lead-rubber (LR) isolator is composed of alternate layers of laminated rubber and steel shims with two steel plates at the ends, and a cylindrical lead core in the center.
-Beacuse of such complex arrangement, continuum modeling approach of LR bearings is computationally expensive and impractical for application to large structures with several isolators.
-Hence a discrete two node model for LR bearing developed by [citet:manishkumarmceer2015] is adapted here.
+Continuum modeling of LR bearings is computationally expensive and impractical for applications involving large structures with several (tens to hundreds) isolators.
+Hence, a discrete, two-noded model for LR bearings developed by [citet:manishkumarmceer2015] is adopted here.
+The discrete isolator model has has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior of the LR bearing in both axial and shear directions.
+The physical model of the two node isolator element is shown in [fig:physicalmodelofbearing] [citep:manishkumarEESD2014].
 For a detailed description on the implementation of numerical model, please refer to [citet:manishkumarmceer2015].
-The discrete isolator model has has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior of the LR bearing in both axial and shear directions.
-The physical model of the two node isolatror element is shown in [fig:physicalmodelofbearing] ([citet:manishkumarEESD2014]).

 !media media/materials/lr_isolator/physicalmodel.png
        style=width:70%;margin-left:150px;float:center;
        id=fig:physicalmodelofbearing
-       caption=Physical model of LR bearing.(a) Degrees of freedom and (b) discrete spring model.
+       caption=Discrete, two-noded model of an LR bearing: (a) degrees of freedom, and (b) discrete spring representation.

-The important behaviors captured by this numerical model are:
+This LR bearing model captures the following physical behaviors:

 !row!
 !col! class=s12 m4 l4